Artificial Intelligence

 The first step in the machine learning process, data collection, is important for developing accurate models.
 This step of the process involves gathering diverse and relevant datasets from structured and unstructured sources, allowing coverage of major variables.

-In this step, techniques like web scraping, API usage, and database queries are employed to retrieve data efficiently while maintaining quality and validity.
+In this step, machine learning companies use techniques like web scraping, API usage, and database queries are employed to retrieve data efficiently while maintaining quality and validity.

 • Sources of data: Examples include databases, web scraping, sensors, or user surveys.